NFT Royalty Income Accounting: Revenue You Can't Always Enforce (2026)

 - Reassess as enforcement practices change; confirm with your auditor — fact-specific; not accounting advice.

-Wag3s Ledger records royalty receipts with value and timestamp and the subsequent crypto asset, with an audit trail — while the enforceability assessment and recognition timing stay auditor-confirmed.
+Wag3s Ledger records royalty receipts with their value and timestamp and books the subsequent crypto asset, keeping an audit trail behind both.
+The enforceability assessment and the recognition timing stay with the entity's auditor — Ledger supplies the dated, sourced record and is built to support that review, not to make the judgement for them.
 See the Ledger product page.

 Further reading